 Cold and flu: Mistakes to avoid

-Pomroy says the biggest mistake people make when it comes to warding off cold and flu is letting themselves get dehydrated.
-“So many people drink water when it’s hot [outside] and forget to in the winter,” she says.
+Pomroy says the biggest mistake people make when it comes to warding off colds and the flu is letting themselves get dehydrated.
+"So many people drink water when it's hot [outside] and forget to in the winter," she says.

 So how much should we be sipping?
-No matter the season, you should be drinking half your body weight in ounces per day, says Pomroy.
+No matter the season, you should be drinking half your body weight in ounces per day, Pomroy says.
 She also advises warm or room-temperature water to keep your core warm.

 Easy — and healthy — meal prep ideas

-Some people find it hard to eat healthy in the winter, since produce can be a little lackluster and more expensive.
-Pomroy suggests sticking to what’s in season (root vegetables, squash, etc.) and using them in comforting yet healthy preparations.
-She’s a big fan of her slow cooker, which makes healthy meal prep easy, especially when you make large batches to freeze for quick meals through the week.
-“There are a lot of things you can make that keep your immune system boosted and are healthy,” says Pomroy.
-“Don’t deny your comfort-food cravings, just make it from scratch and use whole, fresh ingredients.”
+Some people find it hard to eat healthy in the winter because produce can be a little lackluster and more expensive.
+Pomroy suggests sticking to what's in season (root vegetables, squash, etc.) and using them in comforting yet healthy preparations.
+She's a big fan of her slow cooker, which makes healthy meal prep easy, especially when you make large batches to freeze for quick meals through the week.
+"There are a lot of things you can make that keep your immune system boosted and are healthy," Pomroy says.
+"Don't deny your comfort-food cravings, just make it from scratch and use whole, fresh ingredients."
 Using alternative grains (quinoa and buckwheat, for example) also helps keep things interesting.